 6/ I’ve wanted to be a psychologist since I was 13

-Somewhere between watching my own family struggle with life and falling in love with Pat Conroy’s The Prince of Tides I decided to become a psychologist.
-Once I set my mind to it, it’s the only thing I focused on.
+Somewhere between watching my own family struggles and falling in love with Pat Conroy’s The Prince of Tides I decided to become a psychologist.
+Only in 30’s did I reconsider what I wanted to be when I grew up.

 Reading is one of my favorite things to do.
 I delight in escaping into other worlds and peeking into the minds of different characters through books.
 I love to learn and I thrive on the peace and quiet reading affords me.